Purpose of the Society

-(3) A member wishing to resign from the Society must submit notice in writing to the Director.
+(3) Members wishing to resign from the Society must submit their notice in writing to the Director.
 The period of notice is six months before the end of a calendar year.

-(4) On the recommendation of the Director, the Members’ Assembly has the authority to elect as supporting members individuals or corporate bodies with legal status who guarantee to make substantial contributions either once or on a regular basis to the Society or to support the Society in any other way.
-Paying members have a deliberative vote in the Members’ Assembly.
+(4) On recommendation of the Director, the Members’ Assembly has the authority to elect as supporting members any individuals or corporate bodies with legal status who guarantee to make substantial contributions to the Society either on a one-time or regular basis or to support the Society in any other way.
+Paying members each have an advisory vote in the Members’ Assembly.

 Organs of the Society

 The organs of the Society are the Members’ Assembly, the Director and the Academic Advisory Board.